This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 Make sure to pick a formula with at least 30 SPF.
 When applying make sure you use a liberal amount to ensure you are getting adequate protection from the sun.

-Masks are on optional item for your skincare routine.
+Masks are an an optional item for your skincare routine.
 While not necessary, there will be times when your skin feels like it needs something more.
 A mask is perfect for addressing nagging skin issues like dryness or congestion.

 Since masks are used at most one to two times a week, you don’t need to keep too many on hand.
 You don’t want your expensive face mask to expire or dry out before you can use it all.